- Hiring from the top is smart, then expanding your team when your resources allow.

 Positions to outsource

-There are several roles that can be outsourced to freelancers and external services.
-Repaci said that business owners should look to outsource anything they aren’t great at, as soon as their returns justify the investment.
+Some roles can be outsourced to freelancers and external services.
+Repaci said business owners should outsource anything they aren’t great at as soon as their returns justify the investment.

 Here are a few common roles many experts suggest outsourcing: